dma-enav/EPD/README.md

 ## Introduction ##

-EPD (e-Navigation Prototype Display) is an ECDIS like application for demonstrating possible e-Navigation services.
+EPD (e-Navigation Prototype Displays) is consisting of two applications for demonstrating potential e-navigation solutions.
+An ECDIS like ship side application and a shore side application.

-This project contains two module, EPD-Ship and EPD-Shore each focusing on various services from the point of view of the Ship and of the Shore control center.

-The application is in Java and uses OpenMap(tm) for presenting geospatial information, and as a JavaBeans(tm) component framework.
+The applications is in Java and uses OpenMap(tm) for presenting geospatial information, and as a JavaBeans(tm) component framework.

-For detailed description see Wiki.

 ## Prerequisites ##